 Recently, my friend and I discussed an interesting blog debate on a theological topic dividing our denomination.
-He responded that the original blogger would have no influence in the debate because he was not widely known and he lacked the right degree from the right university.
+He pointed out that the original blogger would have no influence in the debate because he was not widely known and he lacked the right degree from the right university.

 Unfortunately, my friend is exactly right: The blogger will be evaluated on his pedigree, not whether his argument is biblical, insightful or right.